josetapadas/jose-tapadas-web/content/posts/2020-03-16-predicting-airbnb-prices-in-lisbon-trees-and-random-forests.md

 date: 2020-03-16T17:07:59.631Z
 description: >-
-  In this small article we will quickly bootstrap a prediction model for the nighly prices of an AirBnB in Lisbon.
+  In this small article we will quickly bootstrap a prediction model for the nightly prices of an AirBnB in Lisbon.
 This guide hopes to serve as a simplistic and practical introduction to machine learning data analysis, by using real data and developing a real model.
 category: machine learning